 Penalties for Driving Without Insurance

-It’s illegal to drive without insurance in Missouri.
+It’s illegal to drive without coverage.
 Doing so will result in various penalties, including fines and license suspensions.
-Below are the penalties if you’re caught driving without coverage:
+Below are the penalties if you’re caught driving without auto insurance:

 - Four points on your driving record